 In terms of wealthy investor populations seeking overseas investment opportunities, the report showed that the United States is slowly but surely being challenged by Asia.
 As it stands, there are just over 27,000 fewer ultra-wealthy investors in Asia than there are in the United States.
 However, it is predicted that this will shrink to no more than around 7,000 within the next ten years.

-Closer to home, investors at all levels in the UK continue to view commercial property investment as a relatively safe haven for the immediate future at least.
-Once again, H1 capital values have risen 2.5% across UK commercial property, with rental value growth having come out at 0.8%.
-Not quite as strong as the 1.1% growth recorded during the same period last year, but reassuring performance to say the least.
+Closer to home, investors at all levels in the UK continue to view commercial property investment as a relatively safe haven for the immediate future, at least.
+Once again, capital values have risen 2.5% across UK commercial property, with rental value growth having come out at 0.8%.
+Not quite as strong as the 1.1% growth recorded during the same period last year, but reassuring, to say the least.

-Of course, the effect Brexit is likely to have on all of the above remains the single biggest unknown for domestic and global property investors alike.
-So while investment from overseas investors may be on the up, few are throwing caution to the wind having acknowledged that things could look very different just two years from now.
+Of course, the effect Brexit is likely to have on all the above remains the single biggest unknown for domestic and global property investors alike.
+So while investment from overseas investors may be on the rise, few are throwing caution to the wind, having acknowledged that things could look very different just two years from now.